open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 When scraping a Prometheus endpoint, Prometheus service discovery discovers attributes from scraped targets prior to scraping them, and adds these as labels on incoming metrics.
 In OpenTelemetry, some of these labels are converted to Resource attributes, with the rest added as Metric data stream attributes.

-Here is a table of the set of prometheus labels that are lifted into Resource attributes when converting into OpenTelemetry.
+Here is a table of the set of Prometheus labels that are lifted into Resource attributes when converting into OpenTelemetry.

 | Prometheus Label | OTLP Resource Attribute | Description |